 What is life?
 What is is not life?
 What is a meaningful life?1

-Sir Paul Nurse (b.
-1949), a Nobel Prize-winning geneticist, neatly answers a fundamental yet baffling question: what does it mean to be alive?
+In his recently published What is Life?, Sir Paul Nurse (born January 25, 1949), a Nobel Prize-winning geneticist, neatly answers a fundamental yet baffling question: what does it mean to be alive?

 It begins with cells.